 At its core, factoring means writing an expression as a product of its factors.
 Think of it like reversing multiplication.
 When you see a number like 12, you know its factors can be 2 and 6, or 3 and 4.
 Similarly, polynomials can be expressed as a product of simpler polynomials or monomials.
 This concept is incredibly powerful, enabling us to solve equations, simplify complicated expressions, and understand the graphs of various functions with greater clarity.
 Our focus here is specifically on how to efficiently determine the factor of x^2 + 2x, an example that perfectly illustrates the first principle of factoring: looking for a greatest common factor.

 To begin our journey into finding the factor of x^2 + 2x, let’s first examine the expression itself.
 We have two terms: x^2 and 2x.
 When we consider these terms, our primary objective is to identify any common elements that both share.
 This is often referred to as the Greatest Common Factor, or GCF.
-By spotting what’s common, we can effectively “pull it out” of the expression, leaving behind a simplified form that is still equivalent to the original.
+By spotting what’s common, we can effectively “pull it out” of the expression, leaving behind a simplified form that’s still equivalent to the original.

 Looking closely at x^2 and 2x, you can immediately see that both terms contain an ‘x’.
 The first term, x^2, is x multiplied by x.
 The second term, 2x, is 2 multiplied by x.
 Therefore, the common factor between x^2 and 2x is indeed ‘x’.
 This ‘x’ is the largest monomial that divides evenly into both parts of our expression.
 Once we identify ‘x’ as the GCF, the next step involves using the distributive property in reverse to find the factor of x^2 + 2x.